How Not Complying with Medical Treatment Can Affect Your Disability Case

 Posted on behalf of Phillips Disability, P.C. on Feb 10, 2016 in SSD

-When it comes to applying for Social Security Disability (SSD) benefits, credibility is important.
+When it comes to applying for Social Security Disability (SSD) benefits in Phoenix, credibility is important.
 The Social Security Administration (SSA) must rely on your word and medical documentation when determining if you qualify for benefits.

 The SSA must believe you when you claim to be experiencing symptoms like fatigue, memory loss or pain, or that your condition makes it difficult to carryout daily activities like communicating, walking or driving.